teia-community/teia-docs/wiki/Filetypes-and-safety-on-Teia.md

 Here is an overview of the types of file you can mint or may encounter on teia.art, along with our current assessment of any security concerns.

-Teia allows **gif, jpg, png, svg, mp4, webm, glb, mp3, wav, flac, pdf, html, md** to be minted.
+Teia allows **gif, jpg, png, svg, mp4, webm, glb, mp3, wav, flac, pdf, html, md, text** to be minted.

 **jpg, png and gif** are known to be pretty safe.